 The facility will be constructed and maintained aesthetically to blend in with the local landscape.

-A trailer will unload material to the ground, a compactor will spread and compact material into the Recycling Storage Facility, and a loader will provide daily cover.
+A trailer will unload material to the ground, a compactor will spread and compact material into the Recycling Storage Facility,

 Pacific Steel & Recycling has committed to controlling dust on site by watering on-site roads and applying dust suppression.